smokku/bevy_networking_turbulence/README.md

 You can focus any of client windows and use `Arrow-Left`/`Arrow-Right` cursor keys to change "ball" trajectory.
 Observe your controlled ball gets synchronized to all other clients.

+#### WASM with Graphics and Channels networking

+Due to additional dependencies required, we've decided to keep the browser based graphical channels example in a separate repository.
+See https://github.com/ostwilkens/arugio project.
+It evolved a bit from the simple square balls example and may serve as a basis of your game.